ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 For more information about the command options, see [`ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).

-## Creating customer-managed encryption file shares with the API
+## Creating file shares with customer-managed encryption with the API
 {: #fs-byok-api}
 {: api}